yriahi/simple-traefik-load-balancer/README.md

 ...
 ```

-🎊 Now, we are successfully running a local simple load balancer with Traefik proxy within our Docker Desktop environment.
+🎊 Now, we are successfully running a local simple load balancer with [Traefik](https://doc.traefik.io/traefik/) within our Docker Desktop environment.